The Most Fascinating Super-Fast Aircraft in History

-Ever since man first saw a bird fly, man has wanted to fly.
-Many attempts made by man is the past to fly like a bird were unsuccessful.
-The idea of the aeroplane has been evolved over the past 2,500 years, starting with ancient Greek science.
+Ever since humanity first saw a bird fly, we have wanted to take to the skies.
+While early attempts to fly like birds were unsuccessful, the idea of the aeroplane evolved over the past 2,500 years, beginning with ancient Greek science.

 Leonardo Da Vinci was possessed by the idea of flight.
-He designed a number of ornithopters toward the end of 15th century.
-In his surviving manuscripts, more than 35,000 words and 500 sketches dealing with the flight.
+He designed a number of ornithopters toward the end of the 15th century.
+In his surviving manuscripts, there are more than 35,000 words and 500 sketches dealing with human flight.

-The first successful air flight was in a hot air balloon in 1783.
-Since the heated air is practically lighter than cold air, it makes the balloon rise in the sky.
-Then, the first aeroplane that was flown with wings was a glider.
-Gliders are non-motorized flying machines and they are difficult to control.
+The first successful air flight was achieved in a hot air balloon in 1783.
+Because heated air is lighter than cold air, it caused the balloon to rise into the sky.
+Later, the first aeroplane flown with wings was a glider.
+Gliders are non-motorised flying machines, making them notoriously difficult to control.

-A man named Sir George Cayel made the first glider that actually flew.
-During 1890 while Orville and Wilbur Wright were working in a bicycle shop, the Wright Brothers got interested in flying.
+A man named Sir George Cayley made the first glider that actually flew.
+Fast forward to the 1890s, Orville and Wilbur Wright became deeply interested in flying while working in their bicycle shop.

 On December 17, 1903, the Wright brothers made the first successful powered flight.
-They had three successful flights that day, but Wilbur made the longest flight of 892 feet and stayed up for about 59 seconds.
-Wright Flyer had a 12 horsepower engine that they had built themselves.
+They completed three successful flights that day, but Wilbur made the longest flight of 892 feet, staying airborne for about 59 seconds.
+The Wright Flyer was powered by a 12-horsepower engine they had built themselves.

 McDonnell Douglas F-4 Phantom II

-The McDonnell Douglas F-4 Phantom II is a tandem two-seat, twin-engine, all-weather, long-range supersonic jet interceptor fighter/fighter-bomber originally developed for the United States Navy by McDonnell Aircraft.
-It first entered service in 1960 with the U.S. Navy.
+The McDonnell Douglas F-4 Phantom II is a tandem two-seat, twin-engine, all-weather, long-range supersonic jet interceptor.
+Originally developed for the United States Navy, it first entered service in 1960.

 Lockheed SR-71 Blackbird

 The Lockheed SR-71 “Blackbird” was an advanced, long-range, Mach 3+ strategic reconnaissance aircraft.
-It was developed as a black project from the Lockheed A-12 reconnaissance aircraft in the 1960s by the Lockheed Skunk Works.
+Developed as a black project from the Lockheed A-12 in the 1960s by the famed Lockheed Skunk Works, it remains legendary.

-Since 1976, it has held the world record for the fastest air-breathing manned aircraft, a record previously held by the YF-12.
+Since 1976, it has held the world record for the fastest air-breathing manned aircraft.
+It boasts a staggering maximum speed of Mach 3.3 (over 2,200 mph).

 MiG-25 Foxbat

-It has a top speed of Mach 2.83+ and as high as Mach 3.2 (3,600 km/h, 2,170 mph) but at risk of significant damage to the engines.
-It features a powerful radar and four air-to-air missiles.
+It had a top speed of Mach 2.83+ and could be pushed as high as Mach 3.2 (2,170 mph), though doing so risked causing significant damage to the engines.

 Chengdu J-20

-The Chengdu J-20 is a purported fifth-generation, stealth, twin-engine fighter aircraft prototype developed by Chengdu Aircraft Industry Group for the Chinese People’s Liberation Army Air Force (PLAAF).
+The Chengdu J-20 is a fifth-generation, stealth, twin-engine fighter aircraft developed by the Chengdu Aircraft Industry Group for the Chinese People’s Liberation Army Air Force (PLAAF).

 Tornado ADV

-The Panavia Tornado Air Defence Variant (ADV) is a long-range, twin-engine interceptor version of the swing-wing Panavia Tornado.
-The aircraft’s first flight was on 27 October 1979, and it entered service in 1986.
+The Panavia Tornado Air Defence Variant (ADV) was a long-range, twin-engine interceptor version of the swing-wing Panavia Tornado.
+The aircraft’s first flight was in 1979, and it formally entered service in 1986.

-They are used by Royal Air Force and Italian Air Force.The aircraft was originally designed to intercept Soviet bombers as they came in from the East to strike the United Kingdom.
-It has a maximum speed of Mach 2.2 (1,480 km/h, 800 knots, 920 mph).
+Originally designed to intercept Soviet bombers coming in from the East to strike the United Kingdom, it had a maximum speed of Mach 2.2 (1,480 mph).

 Eurofighter Typhoon

-The Eurofighter Typhoon is a twin-engine, canard-delta wing, multirole fighter.
-Typhoon has entered service with the Austrian Air Force, the Italian Air Force, the German Luftwaffe, the British Royal Air Force, the Spanish Air Force, and the Royal Saudi Air Force.
+The Eurofighter Typhoon is a highly agile, twin-engine, canard-delta wing, multirole fighter.
+The Typhoon serves multiple nations, including the Austrian Air Force, Italian Air Force, German Luftwaffe, British Royal Air Force, and others.

 McDonnell Douglas F-15 Eagle

-The McDonnell Douglas (now Boeing) F-15 Eagle is a twin-engine, all-weather tactical fighter designed by McDonnell Douglas to gain and maintain air superiority in aerial combat.
-It is considered among the most successful modern fighters with over 100 aerial combat victories with no losses in dogfights.
+The McDonnell Douglas (now Boeing) F-15 Eagle is a twin-engine, all-weather tactical fighter designed to gain and maintain air superiority in aerial combat.
+It is widely considered one of the most successful modern fighters, boasting over 100 aerial combat victories with zero losses in dogfights.

 North American XB-70 Valkyrie

-The North American Aviation XB-70 Valkyrie was the prototype version of the proposed B-70 nuclear-armed deep-penetration strategic bomber for the United States Air Force’s (USAF) Strategic Air Command.
-It has a maximum speed of Mach 3.1 (2,056 mph, 3,309 km/h).
+The North American Aviation XB-70 Valkyrie was the prototype version of the proposed B-70 nuclear-armed deep-penetration strategic bomber for the USAF’s Strategic Air Command.

-Designed by North American Aviation in the late 1950s, the Valkyrie was a large six-engine aircraft able to fly Mach 3+ at an altitude of 70,000 feet (21,000 m), which would have allowed it to avoid interceptors, the only effective anti-bomber weapon at the time.
+Designed in the late 1950s, the Valkyrie was a colossal six-engine aircraft able to fly at Mach 3+ at an altitude of 70,000 feet, which would have allowed it to avoid interceptors, which were the only effective anti-bomber weapons at the time.

 Lockheed Martin F-35 Lightning II

-Lockheed Martin F-35 Lightning II is a family of single-seat, single-engine, fifth generation multirole fighters under development to perform ground attack, reconnaissance, and air defense missions with stealth capability.
+The Lockheed Martin F-35 Lightning II is a family of single-seat, single-engine, fifth-generation multirole fighters designed to perform ground attack, reconnaissance, and air defence missions with advanced stealth capabilities.

-The F-35 has three main models; one is a conventional takeoff and landing variant, the second is a short take off and vertical-landing variant, and the third is a carrier-based variant.
-The F-35 took its first flight on 15 December 2006.
-It has a maximum speed of Mach 1.6+ (1,200 mph, 1,930 km/h).
+The F-35 has three main models: conventional takeoff and landing, short takeoff and vertical-landing, and carrier-based.
+It has a maximum speed of Mach 1.6+ (1,200 mph).

-The Sukhoi PAK FA is a twin-engine jet fighter being developed by Sukhoi OKB for the Russian Air Force.
-The Sukhoi T-50 is the prototype for PAK FA.
-The PAK FA is one of only a handful of stealth jet programs globally.
+The Sukhoi Su-57 (originally developed under the PAK FA program as the T-50 prototype) is a twin-engine stealth jet fighter developed by Sukhoi for the Russian Aerospace Forces.
+It is one of the few active fifth-generation stealth jet programs globally.

 Lockheed Martin F-22 Raptor

-The Lockheed Martin/Boeing F-22 Raptor is a single-seat, twin-engine fifth-generation super maneuverable fighter aircraft that uses stealth technology.
-It was designed primarily as an air superiority fighter, but has additional capabilities that include ground attack, electronic warfare, and signals intelligence roles.
+The Lockheed Martin F-22 Raptor is a single-seat, twin-engine, fifth-generation super-manoeuvrable fighter aircraft utilising cutting-edge stealth technology.
+Primarily an air superiority fighter, it also handles ground attack, electronic warfare, and signals intelligence.

 North American X-15

-The North American X-15 rocket-powered aircraft/space plane was part of the X-series of experimental aircraft, initiated with the Bell X-1, that were made for the USAAF/USAF, NACA/NASA, and the USN.
-The X-15 set speed and altitude records in the early 1960s, reaching the edge of outer space and returning with valuable data used in aircraft and spacecraft design.
+The North American X-15 rocket-powered aircraft was part of the X-series of experimental aircraft.
+The X-15 set speed and altitude records in the early 1960s, reaching the edge of outer space and returning with valuable data used in modern spacecraft design.

-As of 2012, it holds the official world record for the fastest speed ever reached by a manned rocket-powered aircraft.
-It has a maximum speed of Mach 6.72 (4,520 mph, 7,274 km/h).
+It holds the official world record for the fastest speed ever reached by a manned rocket-powered aircraft, hitting a staggering Mach 6.72 (4,520 mph).

 NASA X-43A

-The X-43 is an unmanned experimental hypersonic aircraft with multiple planned scale variations meant to test various aspects of hypersonic flight.
-It was part of NASA’s Hyper-X program.
-The X-43A more than doubled and tripled, the top speed of the jet-powered SR-71.
+The X-43 was an unmanned experimental hypersonic aircraft meant to test various aspects of hypersonic flight as part of NASA’s Hyper-X program.
+The X-43A more than doubled the top speed of the jet-powered SR-71.

-Guinness World Records recognized NASA’s X-43A scramjet with a new world speed record for a jet-powered aircraft – Mach 9.6, or nearly 7,000 mph.
-The X-43A set the new mark and broke its own world record on its third and final flight on Nov.
-16, 2004.
+Guinness World Records recognised NASA’s X-43A scramjet with a new world speed record for a jet-powered aircraft with an unbelievable speed of Mach 9.6, or nearly 7,000 mph, achieved during its final flight in 2004.

 “The desire to fly is an idea handed down to us by our ancestors who, in their grueling travels across trackless lands in prehistoric times, looked enviously on the birds soaring freely through space, at full speed, above all obstacles, on the infinite highway of the air.”